AndreaRibuoli/RIBY/README.md

 we need to consider something we explained for *SQLite3* in previous posts: some of the required gems could require a real build, i.e. will compile resources from C/C++ source code.

-As soon as nobody else than me \-probably\- tried to package a `powerpc-os400` version of the Ruby interpreter, we need to help a bit in order for this king of magic to succeed.
+As soon as nobody else than me \-probably\- tried to package a `powerpc-os400` version of the Ruby interpreter, we need to help a bit in order for this kind of magic to succeed.

 You will prodeed this way: